 Rajan is a botany and chemistry major.
 He has a keen interest in natural foods and natural remedies.

 What Is Sahjan?

-Moringa oleifera, or Sahjan, is a medicinal plant that is native to India.
+Sahjan (Latin name: Moringa oleifera) is a medicinal plant that is native to India.
 It grows as a tree and provides incredible nutritional and health benefits.

 Why is it such an amazing ingredient to add to your diet?